Open In App

 Federated Learning is a technique of training machine learning models on decentralized data, where the data is distributed across multiple devices or nodes, such as smartphones, IoT devices, edge devices, etc. Instead of centralizing the data and training the model in a single location, in Federated Learning, the model is trained locally on each device and the updates are then aggregated and shared with a central server.

-What is Federated Learning in simple terms?
+Federated Learning in simple terms

 To state a technical definition, I would say federated learning is to help learn a shared prediction model while maintaining all the training data on the device (mobile phone here specifically).
 This concept is purely based on Machine Learning.
 To be more specific it caters to mobile devices.
-We know that to perform modelling through a machine learning algorithm we need a sufficient amount of data to get the right prediction accuracy and then to implement it into production.
+We know that to perform modeling through a machine learning algorithm we need a sufficient amount of data to get the right prediction accuracy and then to implement it into production.
 Federated learning is a concept that eliminates the issue of storage of large training data.
 Data is stored at multiple locations.
 These locations are nothing but our devices.

 • Step 1: The particular device will download the current model.